gardener/landscaper-service/docs/usage/ServiceTargetConfigs.md

 ## Ingress Domain

 The `spec.ingressDomain` field is a string specifying the ingress domain of the referenced target cluster.
-The ingress domain has to be configured for the target cluster so that an ingress resource can be created for the Landscaper Webhooks Server.
+The ingress domain of the target cluster has to be configured so that an ingress resource can be created as an endpoint for the Webhook Server of every Landscaper instance.

 ## Secret Reference